YiTingTsou/wave-data-toolbox/docs/usage.md

 **Typical workflow**

 1. Choose a location and time range.
-2. Load wave data with `loadWaveData`.
+2. Load data with `loadWaveData`.
 3. (Optional) Tune binning or use helper utilities for analysis and caching.
-4. Use the downloaded `wave_data` or generated figures.
+4. Use the downloaded data or generated figures.

 ## 1. `loadWaveData` function